-No, if the course remains exactly the same you will not have to re-submit the word submission form.
-However, you will need to re-submit details to the GLP website so it can be added to the CPD calendar on the GLP website.
+You will need to re-submit details to the GLP website so it can be added to the CPD calendar on the GLP website.
 As long as the course hasn’t been submitted for invoicing, isn’t in moderation and hasn’t been cancelled, this can be done by logging into your provider account, clicking on ‘My courses’ and clicking ‘Duplicate’ on the course you wish to run again.

 The information will only be seen by members of the Development Education Consortium who administer the GLP for the purposes of approving and advertising your course.
 It may also be used for reporting and monitoring purposes, which could mean that the information is seen by DFID.

 All state-funded schools who teach at either Key Stage 2 or Key Stage 3 have access to e-credits once they have completed their Whole School Audit (WSA).
 Independent schools, infant schools and sixth form colleges are not eligible for e-credits.
 When booking attendees on to your course, only those school who have completed their WSA appear in the list of schools in the Courses part of the site.

 Yes, this is fine.

 No, providers decide how much they wish to charge.